hicklin/immich-rpi-nix/README.md

       ```
    3. Change the RPi login password by changing the `hashedPassword` in `immich-rpi-server/configuration.nix`
       - You can generate a hash with ` mkpasswd -m sha-512 <your secure password>`.
 Note the space at the start.
 This omits this command from being logged in history and leaking your password.
+      > [!CAUTION]
+      > This password is necessary to manage the RPi.
+If this is breached, attackers can access all of the raw media assets.
+      > Set a secure password and for better security, setup [SSH keys and disable password authentication](https://wiki.nixos.org/wiki/SSH_public_key_authentication).
    4. Update channels:
       ```bash
       sudo nix-channel --update